nicode-io/The_Starting_Point/README.md

 Positive spirit, with an unquenchable thirst for learning, committed and structured, I like to take up challenges and always progress by giving the best of myself.
 If you have a project, no matter how big or small, don't hesitate to share it, we always have to win by doing things alongside others.

-After an intensive 7 month bootcamp at Becode where I was able to acquire the superpowers of a junior developer and an internship with the awesome team of [ØPP](http://opp.mx).
+Starting 2021, after an intensive 7 month bootcamp at Becode where I was able to acquire the superpowers of a junior developer and an internship with the awesome team of [ØPP](http://opp.mx).
 [ØPP](http://opp.mx) is a publisher of digital solutions (websites, applications, connected objects...) specialised in engagement techniques and gaming.

-Now I am back on my study bench and I take advantage of each day that passes to refine, complete and increase my knowledge in order to find my next work team.
+In March 2021, I decided to go further and follow a .Net developer cursus, oriented Power BI and Sharepoint.
+This new key feature in my profile will allow my next company to benefits of this so trendy and necessary data analysis.

 See you soon ! :heart: